voxel51/fiftyone/docs/source/user_guide/dataset_zoo/remote.rst

             split (None): a split to load.
 The supported values are ``("train", "validation", "test")``
-            **kwargs: optional keyword arguments that your dataset can define to configure what/how the download is performed
+            **kwargs: optional keyword arguments that your dataset can define to configure what/how the load is performed
         """

         # Load data into samples